Pack Leadership – Are You The Pack Leader ?

 Understanding ‘Pack Leadership’

-Dogs are forever watchful - if you become inconsistent in the handling of your dog, then your leadership status is quickly downgraded in your dog's eyes.
+Dogs are always watching you.
+If you become inconsistent in the handling of your dog, your leadership status is downgraded

 Pack Leadership Issues